Learning in Stackelberg Games with Non-myopic Agents: Framework

 \subsection{Reduction to robust and minimally reactive learning}

 As noted above, a major challenge {in} our learning setting is that agents may play actions that are far from best responses in any given round to obtain higher discounted future utility.
-At a high level, this is remedied by choosing a principal policy that is minimally reactive to agent feedback.

-Concretely, a simple technique to decrease the influence that individual agent actions have on the principal policy (and thus the agent's incentive to manipulate their action in the present round) is to delay the principal's response to agent actions.
-Formally, we say that a principal policy $\mathcal{A}$ is \emph{$D$-delayed} if each action $x_t = \mathcal{A}(H_{t-1})$ relies only on the prefix $H_{t-D}$ of $H_{t-1}$, i.e., \smash{$\mathcal{A}(H_{t-1}) = \mathcal{A}'(H_{t - D})$} for some \smash{$\mathcal{A}'$}.
+At a high level, this is remedied by choosing a principal policy that is minimally reactive to agent feedback, so that each agent action has a bounded impact on said utility.
+Concretely, a simple technique to decrease the influence that individual agent actions have on the principal policy, and thus the agent's incentive to manipulate their action in the present round, is to delay the principal's response to agent actions.
+Formally, a principal policy $\mathcal{A}$ is \emph{$D$-delayed} if each action $x_t = \mathcal{A}(H_{t-1})$ relies only on the prefix $H_{t-D}$ of $H_{t-1}$, i.e., \smash{$\mathcal{A}(H_{t-1}) = \mathcal{A}'(H_{t - D})$} for some \smash{$\mathcal{A}'$}.
 With sufficient delay, the agent will have little incentive to manipulate their action and will play an approximate best response; this can be thought of as a (possibly adversarial) perturbation of the actual best response.
 Previous work has explored such an idea in the context of auctions with non-myopic agents (see \Cref{ssec:related_work}); in contrast, we focus on distilling design principles that apply to general principal-agent settings.
 Towards this goal, we present a black-box reduction from learning with non-myopic agents to the better-understood problem of bandit learning from adversarially perturbed inputs.